 My outset was to observe and depict two aspects in the life of Duun.
 The private man and the prolific author, averaging a new book every year.
 The conflicting inner and outer life, in a way.

 In the home, where one can expect to have a certain influence and an expected run of events.
-And in the outer, where economic, political, man or nature-made forces intrude, and outside of one’s influence, seemingly turn everything into turmoil.
+And in the outer, where economic, political, man or nature-made forces intrude and, outside of one’s own influence, seemingly turn everything into turmoil.

 Duun’s house is now a museum with a flat installed on the 1. floor for researchers into his life and work.
 Here I could stay and work at intervals during the year of the fellowship.
 Most of the papers published on Duun are situated there.

 Holmestrand is about 1 hour’s drive from where I live.
 The work was mainly done on weekends.
 In the winter-season I basically had the house, with the remains of the Duun family life, to myself.

 My published work consisted of two digital prints, three time-lapse animations with processed sounds sampled from the house.
 The digitizing was done by two microphones and three cameras that I moved around in the house.
 Files downloaded directly to disk and processed later.

 A modern coffee-percolator was situated in the kitchen of the house.
 I discovered that the machine had a flaw.
 In the last stages of percolating it gave off nearly human “sigh’s”.
 I thought this significant and useful, and it timed the animation loops I made, to 6 minutes and 24 seconds.

 The time-lapses were inspired by stripes of sunlight passing through the house during the day.
 Moving over furniture, bookcases and kitchen-utensils.